CORACK01/Tic-Tac-Toe-Game/README.md

 ## Coding Map

 I started with cloning the designs with html and css from the [frontend-mentor-challenges](https://www.frontendmentor.io/challenges) .
 The challenge I faced was creating all these screens without a page redirect.
 This was achieved by the `<dialog>` html element.
 After that I started working on the javascript code for the project .
 Whole game is supported by a single js file which includes all the button functionalities and the computer scripts baked into them .
-The major setback in here was to develop code for recognizing the win states of the game.
-This still leaves me unsatisfied as the solution I made is not general enough.
+Another challenge I faced was to develop code for recognizing the win states of the game.
 After this I added music and worked on responsiveness of the app.

 ## Deployment